apache/cloudberry-site/versioned_docs/version-2.x/tutorial/product-principles/about-statistics.md

                     </ul><p class="p">Frequencies are measured as the fraction of non-null rows the element
                       value appears in, not the frequency of all rows.
-Also, the values are sorted into the element type's default order (to support binary search for a particular value).
-Since this puts the minimum and maximum frequencies at unpredictable spots in <code class="ph codeph">stanumbers</code>, there are two extra members of <code class="ph codeph">stanumbers</code> that hold copies of the minimum and maximum frequencies.
+Also, the values are sorted into the element type's default order (to support binary search for a particular value). because this puts the minimum and maximum frequencies at unpredictable spots in <code class="ph codeph">stanumbers</code>, there are two extra members of <code class="ph codeph">stanumbers</code> that hold copies of the minimum and maximum frequencies.
 Optionally, there can be a third extra member that holds